afunyun/neuros-click/README.md

 ## TODO

-- Make sure js still functions with new structure & being modularized.
+- Make sure js still functions with new folders + moving stuff to own modules

 ## Status